AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 > ⚠️ **Warning: Be Careful!**
 > * Deleting cannot be undone!
-> * Always double-check the ID number before deleting
+> * Always double-check the index before deleting
-> * If the person is matched with someone, they will be automatically unmatched
+> * If the person is matched with someone, you must unmatch them first before deleting
-> * Their session information will also be deleted

 ### Sorting Your Lists
 You can organize your tutor or student lists by price or level to find what you need more easily.